Software protection: Success against piracy

-A ray of light: In Western Europe, the use of unlicensed software has slightly decreased.
+A ray of light: The use of unlicensed software has slightly decreased.
 It has fallen by two percent in comparison to 2017.
 The reason for this according to the industry experts of the Global Software Alliance is the use of subscription models such as Steam, as well as fear of malware and cyber attacks.
 So the likelihood of a malware infection after installing pirated software is around one third.
-According to the study, the average cost in the case of a cyber attack is 2.4 million dollars.
-A lack of software protection comes with a whole lot of risks: legal, operational, safety and, last but not least, criminal.
+According to Accenture Security, the average annual cost of cybercrime in the United States increased by 29 percent in 2018 to reach 27.4 million dollars.

 Before we introduce you to various software protection procedures, a brief history of software piracy: The electronic distribution of pirated copies did not begin with the advent of the World Wide Web in the 1990s.
 For a whole decade prior to this, people used dial-up modems to connect to private mailbox systems (BBS), which in many respects were not only a precursor to the Internet, but also to the illegal and widespread electronic distribution of copyrighted materials.